LizardMestre689/J25-Programming/arduino/notes/notes.md

-Variables:
+**Variables:**

 Int dotDuration= i

-Variable is a place in memory where we can store data and it’s identified so we can store it.
+Variable is a place in memory where we can store data and it’s **identified** so we can store it.

-Variables can have types, to specifically how much memory do they need and the possibilities they can offer.
+Variables can have **types**, to specifically how much memory do they need and the possibilities they can offer.

-In C++ and other highly types of programing languages, types are mandatory to be specified.
+In C++ and other highly types of programing languages, types are **mandatory** to be specified.

 Highly types Programing languages (C++,…)